What your commitments are

 - report your income

-- confirm or update your and your partner’s current earnings, if we ask.
+- confirm or update yours and your partner’s current earnings.

-Depending on your circumstances, you may also need to either:
+Depending on your circumstances, you may need to either:

 - meet mutual obligation requirements